A7F/vector_docs/ISO11783/ISOInteractionLayer/Functions/CAPLfunctionIso11783ILtimSetServerCapability.md

 The function sets a capability of a TIM function in a TIM server.

-By means of this function you can define capabilities of the TIM functions which can be requested by a TIM client via a parameterization request (since TIM Version 2).
-You can set the supported TIM version of the TIM server with [Iso11783IL_TIMSetProperty](CAPLfunctionIso11783ILtimSetProperty.md)("implementedVersion", 2).

 ## Parameters

 - **parameterName**: Name of the function parameter.
 Possible values: